Tips for Important Video Meetingssstamboulie2021-06-10T23:01:11-04:00

-Face the light.
-If the light is behind you, you’ll be in shadow and risk looking like someone in the witness protection program. :)
+Make sure the light is in front of you, as if it’s behind you, you’ll be in shadow and risk looking like someone in the witness protection program. :)

-Face the window or close the blinds.
-If the call is important or you’ll be having multiple video calls, it’s worth the effort to rearrange the room so your desk or table faces the window.
+If the call will be during the day, make the effort to rearrange the room so your desk or table faces the window, as long as the background from this angle will be appealing.
 If you absolutely can’t face the window, close the curtains/blinds and make twice the effort with the other tips below.

 Turn off all table, floor and overhead lights that are behind you.